kryptx/mueller/trump-answers.md

 *b.
 Attached to this document as Exhibit A is a series of emails from June 2016 between, among others, Donald Trump, Jr. and Rob Goldstone.
 In addition to the emails reflected in Exhibit A, Donald Trump, Jr. had other communications with Rob Goldstone and Emin Agalarov between June 3, 2016, and June 9, 2016.*

-**Nor do I recall learning ... that Donald J. Trump, Jr., had other communications with Emin Agalarov or Robert Goldstone between June 3, 2016 and June 9, 2016.**
+**Nor do I recall learning during the campaign ... that Donald J. Trump, Jr., had other communications with Emin Agalarov or Robert Goldstone between June 3, 2016 and June 9, 2016.**

 **b.i.** Did Mr. Trump, Jr. or anyone else tell you about or show you any of these communications?
 If yes, describe who discussed the communications with you, when, and the substance of the discussion(s).